-As phone calls are important to businesses and sales, phone call etiquette is just as important to businesses and their sales representatives.
+As phone calls are essential to businesses and sales, phone call etiquette is just as important to companies and their sales representatives.
 Losing a client on the telephone is easy, but how can businesses effectively gain clients through telephone sales?
-The answer is simpler than most people think.
+The answer is more straightforward than most people think.

 - Plan The Script …